How Much Can You Make as a Healthcare Analyst?

 - Non-governmental organizations

-While the healthcare data analyst salary is substantial, certain credentials will increase your pay even more—such as the time you’ve spent working in the position, your level of education, and your certifications in the field.
+While the healthcare data analyst salary is substantial, certain credentials will increase your pay even more—such as the time you’ve spent working in the position, your level of education, and your certifications in the field4.

 Average Salaries Based on Credentials

-Finding ways to increase your salary as a healthcare data analyst is simple: the more credentials you have, the better pay you’ll qualify for.
+Finding ways to increase your salary as a healthcare data analyst is simple: the more credentials you have, the better pay you’ll tend to qualify for.
 Some credentials are as easy as staying in the business for a long time, while others are based on education.

 Amount of Work Experience